 Despite the possibility to enhance hypertrophy by manipulating the muscle length during training, the potential greater temporal fatigue cost should be considered.
 Nosaka et al. (8) found greater ratings of perceived muscle soreness and increases in plasma creatine kinase concentrations following eccentric training at long muscle lengths versus short muscle lengths.
-Importantly, excessive muscle damage may impair subsequent performance (22); thus, alternative strategies such as using mixed muscle lengths (long and short) should be investigated to gain the benefit of long muscle lengths without elongating recovery time courses.
+Importantly, excessive muscle damage may impair subsequent performance (25); thus, alternative strategies such as using mixed muscle lengths (long and short) should be investigated to gain the benefit of long muscle lengths without elongating recovery time courses.

-Therefore, the purpose of this replicated crossover study was to compare strength and hypertrophy (both whole-muscle and regional) between training at only longer muscle lengths (LONG) and training at long and short muscle lengths (MIXED) over 8 weeks of biceps training.
-Additionally, we sought to examine the impact of training at different muscle lengths on the time course of recovery while examining subjective proxies of fatigue.
+Therefore, the purpose of this repeated measures within-participant study was to compare strength and hypertrophy (both whole-muscle and regional) between training with peak torque at longer muscle lengths (LONG) and training with peak torque at long and short muscle lengths (MIXED) over 8 weeks of biceps training.
+Additionally, we sought to examine the impact of training with peak torque at different muscle lengths on the time course of recovery while examining subjective proxies of fatigue.
 We hypothesized greater distal hypertrophy for LONG.
 We hypothesized greater isometric and dynamic strength gains for LONG at longer muscle lengths and greater isometric and dynamic strength outcomes for MIXED at shorter muscle lengths.
 Further, we predicted lower markers of perceived soreness and fatigue for MIXED.